UmbraMalik/poe2-act-companion-overlay/README.md

-# POE2 Campaign Codex Overlay
+# POE2 Act Companion Overlay

 A lightweight desktop overlay for **Path of Exile 2 campaign routing**.